Maksyaka12/href/README.md

-# ALEO-game tic-tacoe
+# ALEO-game
-// гра для Aleo
+Tic-Tacoe by Maksyaka12